Websoft9Archive/ansible-ansible/README.md

 | Private Cloud     | KVM, VMware, VirtualBox, OpenStack    | Optional                 |
 | Server Configuration | vCPU no less than 1 core, Memory no less than  2 GIB, Storage no less than 10 GB, Bandwidth no less than 100M ||

-To learn more information, please view [Installation & Configuration](https://ansible.apache.org/installation.html).
+To learn more information, please view [Installation & Configuration](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#prerequisites).

 ## Ecosystem

-Core components of this repository: Apache Ansible, Nginx, PostgreSQL, Docker, phpPgAdmin on docker
+Core components of this repository: Ansible latest stable, Python3

 Learn more about [Parameters](/docs/stack-components.md).